Mechanistic Interpretability of Cognitive Complexity in LLMs via Linear Probing using Bloom's Taxonomy: Results

 The corresponding confusion matrices in Figure~\ref{fig:confusion_matrix_TF-IDF_SE} display substantially noisier and less structured error patterns compared to the residual-stream probes.
 Misclassifications are more dispersed and frequently occur across non-adjacent Bloom levels.

 This contrast indicates that shallow lexical features alone do not encode the ordinal structure of cognitive complexity with the same fidelity observed in internal LLM representations.
-These results strengthen the interpretation that cognitive depth is internally constructed and geometrically organized within the model rather than being reducible to superficial textual cues.
+These results strengthen the interpretation that cognitive depth is not fully reducible to superficial textual cues, suggesting that LLM residual streams encode additional cognitive structure beyond what is recoverable from surface form alone.